AbhigyanBafna/2yearsOfLabs/SY/DBMS/master.md

 SELECT Description, Sell_price*0.15 “NEW_PRICE” FROM PRODUCT_MASTER WHERE Sell_price > 5000;

 -- List product in sorted order of their description.
-SELECT Description FROM Product_master ORDER BY Description;
+SELECT Description FROM Product_master ORDER BY Description ASC;

 -- Count the number of products having price less than 15000.
 SELECT COUNT(*) FROM Product_master WHERE Sell_price >15000;